KevorkSulahian/ML_journey/README.md

 - [What We’ve Learned From A Year of Building with LLMs](https://applied-llms.org/) Guide to building llms from exp
 - [Byte Latent Transformer: Patches Scale Better
 Than Tokens](https://arxiv.org/pdf/2412.09871) instead of a single byte, they use patches, which could scale better with images in the future
-- [High-Quality Human Data](https://lilianweng.github.io/posts/2024-02-05-human-data-quality/) How human data is made, based on what I do on a daily basis, this is a useful read.
+- [High-Quality Human Data](https://lilianweng.github.io/posts/2024-02-05-human-data-quality/) How human data is made, based on what I do daily, this is a helpful read.
 It's not always about the model...
 - [The Illustrated DeepSeek-R1](https://newsletter.languagemodels.co/p/the-illustrated-deepseek-r1)
 - [A vision researcher’s guide to some RL stuff: PPO & GRPO](https://yugeten.github.io/posts/2025/01/ppogrpo/)
 - [understanding-multimodal-llms](https://magazine.sebastianraschka.com/p/understanding-multimodal-llms)
 - I highly recommend the [A vision researcher’s guide to some RL stuff](https://yugeten.github.io/posts/2025/01/ppogrpo/) for its simplicity
+- [AI progress visualized](https://theaidigest.org/progress-and-dangers), it's a really fun read.

 ## Completed Courses/projects
 - [HF smol course](https://github.com/huggingface/smol-course).
 Small but super nice intro to using HF finetuning and more.